Emergent weight morphologies in deep neural networks: Methods

-In this research, three datasets were used.
-A synthetic cluster dataset, where 5000 points were organized in 11 clusters each with a Gaussian distribution with a fixed standard deviation of 0.05, and where each point has 10 positional coordinates, which function as the input features for training.
-Each cluster is labelled 1 to 11 and the neural network was trained to predict this class.
-Out of the 5000 samples, 4000 were used for training, and 1000 for testing.
-Secondly, the commonly used MNIST dataset of handwritten digits consists of 70000 images.
+In this research, four datasets were used.
+A synthetic cluster dataset, where 10,240 points were organised in 11 clusters each with a Gaussian distribution with a fixed standard deviation of 0.05, and where each point has 10 positional coordinates, which function as the input features for training.
+Each cluster is labeled 1 to 11 and the neural network was trained to predict this class.
+Out of all the samples, 8192 were used for training, and 2048 for testing.
+Secondly, the MNIST dataset of handwritten digits consisting of 70,000 images.
 The images were flattened such that each pixel corresponds to a single input feature, and the network was trained to predict the written digit from these pixels.
-60000 images were used for training, and 10000 for testing.
-Thirdly, the California Housing price dataset, which contains 8 features based on which the network was trained to predict the price of a house.
-Here 16512 samples were used for training and 4128 for testing.
+60,000 images were used for training, and 10,000 for testing.
+Thirdly, the white wine quality dataset, which contains 4898 samples with 11 features each.
+Here 3918 samples were used for training and 980 for testing.
+Finally the California Housing Price (CHP) dataset, which contains 8 features for a total of 20,640 samples, out of which 16,512 were used for training and the rest for testing.